1-factor and cycle covers of cubic graphs: Three 1-factors and the core of a cubic graph

 \begin{theorem} Let $G$ be a bridgeless cubic graph which has no non-trivial 3-edge-cut.
-If $\mu_3(G) \leq 4$, then $G$ has a Fulkerson coloring. \end{theorem} {\bf Proof.} If $\mu_3(G) = 0$, then $G$ is 3-edge-colorable, and it has a Fulkerson coloring.
-Let $M_1$, $M_2$, $M_3$ be three 1-factors of $G$ such that $\mu_3(G) = |E(G) - \bigcup_{i=1}^3 M_i|$, and $G_c$ be the induced core.
+If $\mu_3(G) \leq 4$, then $G$ has a Berge-cover. \end{theorem} {\bf Proof.} If $\mu_3(G) = 0$, then $G$ is 3-edge-colorable, and it has a Berge-cover.
+Let $M_1$, $M_2$, $M_3$ be three 1-factors of $G$ such that $\mu_3(G) = |{\cal U}|$, and $G_c$ be the induced core.
 Then $\mu_3(G) \geq 3$, by Corollary \ref{girth_seymour}.
-Since $G$ is trianglefree, it follows with Theorem \ref{<6_cycle-core} that $G_c$ is cyclic.
-It is easy to see that the core is connected.
-Hence the edges of ${\cal U}$ can be paired into at most two pairs (one pair and a single edge when $\mu_3(G) = 3$), such that the edges of a pair are connected by an edge of ${\cal M}$.
-Lemma \ref{seymour_lemma} implies that there are two 1-factors $M_4$ and $M_5$ such that $\bigcup_{i=1}^5 M_i = E(G)$.
-Hence $G$ has a Fulkerson coloring. $\square$
+Since $G$ is triangle-free, it follows with Theorem \ref{<6_cycle-core} that $G_c$ is cyclic.
+Because of the minimality of $\mu_3(G)$ it follows that $G_c$ is connected.
+Hence, the edges of ${\cal U}$ can be paired into at most two pairs (one pair and a single edge if $\mu_3(G) = 3$), such that the edges of a pair are connected by an edge of ${\cal M}$.
+Lemma \ref{seymour_lemma} implies that there are two 1-factors $M_4$ and $M_5$ such that $\bigcup_{i=1}^5 M_i = E(G)$. $\square$